simoncham/study/questions.md

 |A | M| 1|
 |A |X2| 2|

-Please write a program to calucate the total material cost of parent item "A".
+Please write a program to calculate the total material cost of parent item "A".

 For your reference, the material cost of item "B" is HKD 68.8.